abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 We have onboarded the Linux VM to Azure Arc and verified it in task 2.
 Now, you will onboard the local Kubernetes cluster to Azure Arc.
 So, here we onboard **MicroK8s** Kubernetes cluster to Azure Arc which is hosted on **ubuntu-k8s** VM.
 We already have the Microk8s Kubernetes cluster ready and configured with the Arc-enabled CLI extensions.

-   > **Note**: If you have closed the putty after completing **task 2**, then perform the first 8 steps of task 2 again and then return to perform this task.
+   > **Note:** If you have closed the putty after completing **task 2**, then perform the first 8 steps of task 2 again and then return to perform this task.
 Make sure that you perform all steps with the root user in the ubuntu-k8s VM.

 1. To install **helm**, you need to run the following commands within the terminal of the ubuntu-k8s VM that is opened in Putty:

-     > **Info**: Helm is a Kubernetes deployment tool for automating the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
-The Kubernetes app's manifests are stored in helm charts.
+     > **Info:** Helm is a Kubernetes deployment tool for automating the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
+The Kubernetes app's manifests are stored in Helm charts.

    ```
    curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3